koobcbc/Bookworm-backend/README.md

         starRating: 3.5,
         reviews: [
             "After reading this book, I had one of my first pangs of Kindle regret since purchasing the device a little over a year ago.
 Girls in White Dresses is the type of book that I wish I could drop in the mail to one of my college roommates, with explicit instructions to pass it on to the next lady in our little cluster after finishing."
-        ]
+        ],
-        notes: ["The characters are going through very average, every day events--they don't get into these crazy, ridiculous situations that you see in some other novels of this genre"]
+        notes: ["The characters are going through very average, every day events--they don't get into these crazy, ridiculous situations that you see in some other novels of this genre"],
         quotes: [
             "Sometimes she missed people before they even left her, got depressed about a vacation being over before it started.", "In college, twenty-nine had seemed impossibly old.
 By now, she'd thought, she'd be married and have kids.
 But as each year went by, she didn't feel much different than she had before.
 Time kept going by and she was just here, the same.",